1. Previous: Chapter 1

 }

-The way you write a function with a block body is a little more complex than the way we’ve written expression body functions so far, so let’s take a closer look at the new pieces:
+When we write a function this way, we say that it has a block body.
+Writing a function with a block body is a little more complex than writing it with an expression body, so let’s take a closer look at the new pieces.

 First, notice the : Double after the parentheses.
-We were able to use type inference for expression bodies, but when we use a block body, we must specify the return type explicitly.
+We were able to use type inference for expression bodies, but when we use a block body, we must specify the return type explicitly (with one exception, which we’ll see in a moment).

 Next, notice the opening and closing braces: { and }.
 Everything between those two braces is referred to as a code block (which is why we call this a function with a block body!)